 Viewers can participate with Weir via “Watch With” by submitting questions to the host as they watch the competition together.

-The annual competition pits singers, who must perform live, from participating countries against each other and has become a worldwide phenomena.
+The former professional ice skater is a super fan of the annual competition, which pits singers, who must perform live, from participating countries against each other and has become a worldwide phenomena.

 Weir’s hosting for NBC’s streaming company last year won him rave reviews.
 He said it has encouraged him to up his game this time around.

 “I have to keep my level strong and this year I’m so excited about so many of the songs.
 I think it’s gonna be a tremendous competition and a tremendous event,” he said.
 “I think that that energy that we’ll get from the stage in Liverpool will keep me right up where I want to be and that I can just keep bringing this thing that I love so much to my country.”

 Weir has plenty of experience having provided commentary for figure skating competitions for years.

 He deeply feels the importance of “performing for an American audience and bringing them the biggest, most watched event outside of the sporting world in the entire world.”